 - Not only from the worms themselves, but the ‘worm tea’ they produce is a wonderful natural fertilizer for growing plants

-- Come fishing season, you’ll always have worms at hand
+- When it’s time for fishing season, you’ll always have worms at hand

 - Also come fishing season, you can sell some of your extra worms as bait

-- Don’t forget your insects, though.
+- Don’t forget other insects, though.
 You can sell some of those to your neighbors, too

-Now that it has turned cold for just about everyone, I consider this to be prime planning weather.
+The best time to start thinking about an addition like this is winter or what I call prime planning weather.
 Spring comes around faster than we are ready for it sometimes, so if you’re thinking that having a worm box or insect box might not be a bad idea then start looking for a place to put your new friends.
-This company has a great FAQ section and their products are available in the US, AUS, Canada, and several other countries.
+This company has a great FAQ section and their products are available in the US, Australia, Canada, and several other countries.